Destination elopement at sunset by Tampa Photographer

 The Venetian in Las Vegas

-At the Venetian
+the Venetian

 I have always loved older more ornate architecture and while nothing in Vegas is really that old anymore, The Venetian at least brings back some of that architecture.
 You can say I do on the hotel property or go the extra mile on the Canal gondolas.
 Yes, you can totally get married while on a romantic gondola ride through The Venetian Canals.
 You can probably even tell your friends it was real Italy and see who falls for it.